Outlook Express: Extensibility

 Outlook Express does not have a documented object model like Microsoft Outlook.
 Programmatic access to, or control of Outlook Express for custom messaging applications or plugins is not officially documented or supported by Microsoft.
 IStoreNamespace and IStoreFolder interfaces were documented in 2003, but they are only related to the storage.

 Some companies have managed to create their plugins hacking the interface using Windows hooks.
 A significant one was the PGP plugin because it was the only example of a working plugin whose source code was available (licensed under GPL).
 By 2003, some companies provided commercial solutions to develop add-ins.

 Office 2007 spell checker incompatibility

-Outlook Express does not have a dedicated spell checker.
-It can use the spell checkers from Microsoft Office if Office is also installed.
-However, the Office 2007 spell checkers, except for the French spell checker, are incompatible with Outlook Express.
-Microsoft has acknowledged this problem, but does not provide any sort of remedy.
-A solution is to install any pre-Office 2007 proofing tools or use a third party spell-checking app for Outlook Express.
-Windows Live Mail, which is based on Windows Mail's source code, contains built-in spell checking support (now for US English and numerous other languages) and is freely downloadable for Windows XP.
+Outlook Express did not have a dedicated spell checker.
+It used the spell checkers from Microsoft Office if Office was also installed.
+However, the Office 2007 spell checkers, except for the French spell checker, were incompatible with Outlook Express.
+Microsoft acknowledged this problem, but did not provide any sort of remedy.
+There were third party files that fixed the issue, but Microsoft never took action.

 Glitches and other unusual aspects

-Cancelling sending an email while it is being sent does not effectively prevent it from being sent.
-Similarly, when importing .PST files, cancelling the import while it is in progress merely cancels the import of the current folder and the import resumes with the next folder.
-Furthermore, Outlook Express only supports .dbx files that are smaller than 2 GB, and may have performance problems when dealing with files approaching that limit.
+Cancelling sending an email while it is being sent would not effectively prevent it from being sent.
+Similarly, when importing .PST files, cancelling the import while it was in progress merely canceled the import of the current folder and the import resumed with the next folder.
+Furthermore, Outlook Express only supported .dbx files that were smaller than 2 GB, and had performance problems when dealing with files approaching that limit.